-20 Facts About Jim Carrey’s How the Grinch Stole Christmas for Its 20th Anniversary
+20 Facts About Jim Carrey’s How the Grinch Stole Christmas

 On November 17, 2000, nearly 35 years after the animated special aired on television, Dr. Seuss fans finally got a live-action film adaptation of How the Grinch Stole Christmas.
 Director Ron Howard transformed 11 soundstages at Universal Studios into the whimsical, glittering world of Whoville, and populated it with an impressive lineup of stars just barely recognizable beneath prosthetic noses and pear-shaped costumes.